AlanShaw-GitHub/website/content/home/experience.md

   date_start = "2016-09-01"
   date_end = "2020-07-01"
   description = """
-  Double Major: Computer Science and Control Science.
-I am in Chu Kochen Honor College (recruiting top 7% students in Zhejiang University) and my overall GPA is among top 5%.
+  Double Major: Computer Science and Automation.
+I am in the Chu Kochen Honor College (recruiting top 6% students in Zhejiang University) and rank first out of all students in my major.

   * GPA: 3.9 / 4.0,    Rank: 1 / 20